-Reduce the discharges of pollutants to stormwater from street surfaces by conducting street
+Reduce the discharges of pollutants to stormwater from street surfaces by conducting street cleaning on a regular basis.

-- Increase sweeping frequency just before the rainy season. - Proper maintenance and operation of sweepers greatly increase their efficiency. - Keep accurate operation logs to track programs. - Sweepers effective at removing smaller particles (less than 10 microns) may generate dust that would lead to concerns over worker and public safety. - Equipment selection can be key for this particular BMP.
+- Prioritize cleaning to use the most sophisticated sweepers, at the highest frequency, and in - Increase sweeping frequency just before the rainy season. - Proper maintenance and operation of sweepers greatly increase their efficiency. - Keep accurate operation logs to track programs. - Sweepers effective at removing smaller particles (less than 10 microns) may generate dust that would lead to concerns over worker and public safety. - Equipment selection can be key for this particular BMP.
 There are two types used, the mechanical broom sweepers (more effective at picking up large debris and cleaning wet streets), and the vacuum sweepers (more effective at removing fine particles and associated heavy metals).
-Many communities find it useful to have a compliment of both types in their
+Many communities find it useful to have a compliment of both types in their fleet